epoch8/vedana.tech/src/content/docs/01-concepts/20-semantic-rag-overview.md

 - Can traverse relationships
 - Can prove where the answer came from

 Semantic RAG does not rely only on similarity alone.
+Similarity is one tool among many.

 ## “Understand, Not Guess”
+The core principle of Semantic RAG is that the system should compute answers, not invent them.
 To “understand” means:

 - If the question asks “How many?”, the system actually counts.